Bihar Agricultural University

-Bihar Agricultural University is an autonomous institute under Bihar state government established on 5 August, 2010 under Indian Council of Agricultural Research (ICAR) and is situated at Sabour, Bhagalpur district of Bihar.
-At present, it is located in Bihar Agricultural College, Sabour Campus, the oldest agricultural college of the state.
+Bihar Agricultural University is an autonomous public state university in Bhagalpur, Bihar, India.
+It was established in 1908 as Bengal Provincial Agricultural College by Andrew Henderson Leith Fraser and was later renamed as Bihar Agricultural College following the partition of Bengal.
+It was placed under the Indian Council of Agricultural Research (ICAR) in 2010 and is the oldest agricultural institute of the state.

 Agriculture Knowledge Dissemination System

 Bihar Agriculture University is engaged in Research and Extension activities in the field of agriculture.
-In order to extend the research done in the University to farmers of Bihar, it signed an agreement with World Development Foundation, New Delhi to implement a project of "Agriculture Knowledge Dissemination System".
+In order to extend the research done in the university to farmers of Bihar, it signed an agreement with World Development Foundation, New Delhi to implement a project of "Agriculture Knowledge Dissemination System".
 The project basically involved educating the farmers using ICT and video conferencing system for improved agriculture and livestock production.